 Each member of the team present at the competition must participate in the formal presentation of the plan.
 Participation is defined as a minimum of 60 seconds of speaking during each presentation of the plan.

 The elevator pitch competition will be held during the semifinal round.
 One member of each semifinal team will participate in a 60-second recording live presentation, to take place April 29, 2022.

 The semifinal presentations will be held on April 29, 2022.
 The round will consist of a 30-minute synchronous video presentation to a judging panel.

-- All team members must be present for the semifinals video meeting
+- All team members must be present for their semifinal round presentation.

-- Teams will present their pitches and may use supporting materials such as slides, diagrams, and other visual aids during the meeting.
+- Teams will present their pitches and may use supporting materials such as slides, diagrams, and other visual aids during the presentation.

 - Judge and team participation will be moderated to keep time and ensure equal distribution of participation between judges and teams.

 Four teams advance to the final round.
 This round allows for a 30-minute running clock during which teams will engage with finals judges for a question and answer session.
 This round will held on April 30, 2022.